Crosses: Pelham Bay

 The town continued to charge tolls on the bridge until 1895, when that part of the Bronx was annexed by New York City.
 The bridge had become seriously deteriorated by then, with some newspaper accounts telling of residents who had become too afraid to cross it.
 Plans were already underway for a replacement, however, with the state passing laws in 1894 and 1896 authorizing the construction of a new bridge.
 Contracts for the construction of the new bridge were signed by Mayor William Strong in 1897, reportedly two hours before the end of his term of office.
 Construction on the new bridge began on January 19, 1899.

 The City Island Bridge was built as a swing bridge with a 180-foot-long swing span and five 80-foot-long fixed approach spans.
 The structure was built atop six masonry piers sunk 40 feet below the surface of the water to rock, and faced mostly with blue gray limestone.
 The pier sinking and structure construction were performed by the John F. O’Rourke contracting company of New York.
-The swing span is of a through truss design, with a rectangular central tower topped with ornamental finials and concave chords on each side supporting the deck.
+The swing span, built by the King Bridge Company, is of a through truss design, with a rectangular central tower topped with ornamental finials and concave chords on each side supporting the deck.
 It was completed in 1901 at a cost of $250,000.
 The bridge was informally opened to pedestrians by Deputy Commissioner of Bridges Matthew Moore on July 4, 1901 as a favor to City Island residents looking to celebrate the nation’s 225th Independence Day, fifty of whom attended the opening.
 Two weeks later, on July 14, a bridge watchman named Sprout officially opened the bridge to horse carriage traffic by cutting away the old manila ropes that had hung across each end of the roadway.

 In 1910 a monorail line, the first in the western hemisphere, was established by the City Island Monorail Company between the Bartow Station of the New York, New Haven, and Hartford Railroad and a station at the eastern approach to the City Island Bridge, with plans to build an extension over the bridge to a station on the island itself.
 The line was a failure, however, and the system was dismantled on March 16, 1914 to make way for a standard two-rail trolley line.